s1wz/apple-music-fullscreen-fix/README.md

 3. Navigate to the extension folder and select `manifest.json`
 4. The extension will now be active on Apple Music pages

+### Permanent Installation (Developer Mode)
+1. Load as temporary add-on first (steps above)
+2. In the debugging page, find your loaded extension
+3. Click the gear icon next to your extension
+4. Select "Install as permanent add-on"
+5. The extension will now be permanently installed

 ## Development

 To modify the extension: